Our Verdict

 Common questions about this comparison

-The ViewSonic LX700-4K is superior for gaming due to its exceptionally low 4.2ms input lag, offering a more responsive experience compared to the NexiGo Aurora Pro's 8ms.
-Both feature native 4K resolution.
+The ViewSonic LX700-4K is superior for gaming, boasting an ultra-low 4.2ms input lag compared to the NexiGo Aurora Pro's still good but higher 8ms.

-The NexiGo Aurora Pro is an ultra-short throw projector, requiring placement very close to the screen.
-The ViewSonic LX700-4K offers more traditional placement flexibility with a 1.3 throw ratio, 1.36x optical zoom, and H/V keystone correction.
+The NexiGo Aurora Pro is ultra-short throw (UST), sitting close to the screen.
+The ViewSonic LX700-4K is standard throw with a 1.36x optical zoom and keystone, offering more flexible placement distance.

 Explore Other Categories